gajendrasinghverma/RobotProject1/ReadMe.txt

--Complete code has been written scratch. not a single piece of code has been taken from anywhere -If test cases fail, please run again one more time.
+-If test cases fail, please run again one more time.
 Sometimes unexpected errors comes like internet outage -If home page asks for captcha few times, please wait, it will run -If captcha is being asked again again and again then please open amazon.in once manually and enter captcha then try again running the test cases